williaz/TechRefresher/AWS.md

   - create strong password policy, expired after 90d
   - Rotate SC regularly: deactivate unused SC
   - enable MFA: or critical account
-  - manage permission with groups: job fucntion
+  - manage permission with groups: job function
   - grant the least privileges
   - use IAM role: no share SC
   - use IAM role for EC2
   - use IAM policy conditions for Extra Security
-  - use CloudTrail: enale in all regions, not publicly accessible for S3
+  - use CloudTrail: enable in all regions, not publicly accessible for S3

  - AWS Compliance program
    - report from Artifact menu in Security, Identity & Compliance